 Will a backup VPN affect my connection speed a lot?

 All VPNs introduce some overhead due to encryption and routing.
 A reputable provider with optimized servers can minimize speed loss, but expect some decrease compared with non-VPN browsing.
-Use a vpn on your work computer the dos donts and why it matters
+Norton secure vpn your step by step guide to setting up and staying safe online 2026

 Final notes